 - 1. Introduction: Comments on scope of course and comparative method.
 The importance of self-awareness and reflection on human fulfilment as a characteristic of human living (etymological understandings of "self" and "salvation").
 The importance of the "religious" dimension. - 2.
 Plato: the context (with special reference to the Phaedo, Parmenides, Republic).
 Plato's method.
-The allegory of the Cave.
-Eros, Virtue and the Forms.
-Body, sense, soul and End.
-The many and the One.
-(Student presentation). - 3.
-Samkhya and the Bhagavadgita as frames of reference for self and salvation: purusha and prakrti.
+The allegory of the cave.
+Eros, virtue and the forms.
+Body, sense, and soul.
+The many and the one. - 3.
+Samkhya and the Gita as frames of reference for self and salvation: purusha and prakrti.
 The "chariot" and the "progression" of the self.
 The nontheistic context "theologised" in the Gita.
-The implications of dualism existentially and morally: "in" the world and not "of" it?
-A glance at historicity.
+The implications of dualism: in the world but not of it?

 - (Student presentation) Plato and Plotinus (with the intervention of Aristotle).
 Comparisons and contrasts.
-Sense and Spirit.
-The role of community: the One and the many. - (Student presentation) Aquinas and Descartes: the clash of dualisms and the "autonomy" of the self whose "salvation"?
+Sense and spirit.
+The role of community.
+The one and the many. - (Student presentation) Aquinas and Descartes: the clash of dualisms and the autonomy of the self: whose salvation?
 Objectification and the integrity of matter and spirit/mind.
-Virtue and the "Passions of the Soul".
+Virtue and the "passions of the soul".
 Beatitude.
-Incarnational being. - (Student presentation) The challenge of Buddhism: to be or not to be as "self".
+Incarnational being. - (Student presentation) The challenge of Buddhism: to be or not to be as self.
 The teaching of anatta: renouncing the self (personhood and selfhood).
 Nirvana as the horizon of conditioned being.
-The "self" in history and time. - (Student presentation) Hegel and Heidegger.
-Hegel's "phenomenology" and the manifestation of Spirit.
-Heidegger and "Being-at-hand".
-Heidegger, time and history: the loss and salvation of "being". - (Student presentation) The Vedantic Self and its End: Shankara and Ramanuja.
-Self-consciousness, Selfmanifestation, and Non-Dualism.
-World as Projection and World as "Body".
+The self in history and time. - (Student presentation) Hegel and Heidegger.
+Hegel's phenomenology and the manifestation of Spirit.
+Heidegger and "being-at-hand".
+Heidegger, time and history: the loss and salvation of being. - (Student presentation) The Vedantic Self and its End: Shankara and Ramanuja.
+Self-consciousness, self-manifestation, and nondualism.
+World as projection and world as "body".
 Drawing up the threads: self, salvation, being and time.
-"Love" (agape) and the de-centring of self.
+Love (agape) and the de-centring of self.
 Questions and general discussion.